-Twelve survivors, twelve families torn apart by the Holocaust, twelve people striving to build a new future after the war.
+Twelve survivors and their families torn apart by the Holocaust.
+Twelve people striving to build a new future after the war.

 Blending unique and intimate testimony with immersive archive, DESTINATION UNKNOWN unveils the human stories underlying the events of the Holocaust.
 These include one of the few escapees from the terror of Treblinka, and an exclusive interview with Mietek Pemper, who helped Oskar Schindler compile his List.